How to Create a Morning Routine for Kids That Actually Works

 You build it together.

-You hang it somewhere your child can reach.
+You place it where your child can see it.

 You use it consistently.